Distant Memories: Section A- Senza Misura

 The beginning is fluid, with a cadenza-like and improvisory feeling.
 This section is also very florid and shows a fluidity of time.
 Reminiscence of the gamelan can be found both at the beginning and end: they are the whole tones and fast passages.
 This section is notated in real time.
 There are note heads without stems, and grace notes indicated with smaller font and a slash across its beam; both of these are unusual notations.

 Section B- Quasi Berceuse

 The tempo is quasi berceuse, or "in the style of a lullaby".
 This section now has metered notation.
 The theme has tenuto accents at the beginning of each bar, emphasizing the shifting meter in this section.
 3 sharps are added in the introduction, though there is an absence of any key signature and a distinct key is still avoided.
-Pedal points are used in the left hand, and the E and C sharp notes are emphasized throughout the berceuse section.
+Pedal points are used in the left hand, and the E and G sharp notes are emphasized throughout the berceuse section.
 The time signature appears on the 3rd line and measures then begin.
 The pianist is directed to play with a gently rocking motion.
 Louie, the composer, noted that this part should have a "lovely yearning, tender quality to it."
 She reminds her daughters this piece should "sing in her heart".